Fischer-Tropsch (FT) Synthesis

 is predominant.
 Depending on the catalyst, temperature, and type of process employed, hydrocarbons ranging from methane to higher molecular paraffins and olefins can be obtained.
 Small amounts of low molecular weight oxygenates (e.g., alcohol and organic acids) are also formed.
 The Fischer-Tropsch synthesis reaction, in theory, is a condensation polymerization reaction of CO.
 Its products obey a well-defined molecular weight distribution according to a relationship known as Shultz-Flory distribution.

-A variety of catalysts can be used for Fischer-Tropsch synthesis, but the most common are transition metals of iron, cobalt, nickel and ruthenium.
-FT catalyst development has largely been focused on the preference for high molecular weight linear alkanes and diesel fuels production.
+Catalysts considered for Fischer-Tropsch synthesis are based on transition metals of iron, cobalt, nickel and ruthenium.
+F-T catalyst development has largely been focused on the preference for high molecular weight linear alkanes and diesel fuels production.
 Among these catalysts, it is generally known that:

 - Nickel (Ni) tends to promote methane formation, as in a methanation process; thus generally it is not desirable